A/N: My name is this story is gonna be Libby. Enjoy reading!

 "Stop, Libby."
 Mama scolded, tossing the batter into the heated oven.
 "What's the square root of a hundred twenty-one?"

 "What's eleven times eleven?"
 Mama asked me, taking off her apron and hanging it on the pantry's doorknob.
 She walked out of the kitchen and sat on the dining table.
 We locked eyes.

 "What's eleven times eleven?"
 Mama asked me again.

 "What's eleven times eleven?"
 Mama asked me for the third time.

 "What's the square root of a hundred twenty-one?" she asked.
 I stared at her.

 "I. Don't.
 Kn -" I paused.
 "Ohhh."
 I laughed.
 Mama smiled and got up clean up the kitchen.
 I laughed so hard my stomach started hurting.
 Tears even came out of my eyes.

-"Eleven time eleven is one twenty one, and the square root of one twenty one is eleven."
+"Eleven times eleven is one twenty-one, and the square root of one twenty-one is eleven."
 I laughed, shaking my head.
-"I'm such a weirdo."
-I giggled and scribbled the answer on my textbook.
+"I'm so stupid."
+I giggled and scribbled the answer in my textbook.